williammanco/cubegen/README.md

 ## Installation

+`Cubegen` does not ship the `cmgen` binary due to licence concerns and seeing as the Filament is in active development it would be good to keep up to date with the latest changes.

-Automatically set up for MacOS.
+Automatically set up for MacOS:

 ```sh
 $ ./setup_macos.sh